Part 3: Trust Region Optimization via Sequence Masking

 Typical Values: $C_{\text{low}} = 0.5$, $C_{\text{high}} = 2.0$ (or equivalently, $|\log \rho_{\text{geo}}| \le \log 2 \approx 0.69$).

-Variance: Since there is no importance weight multiplication, the variance is bounded by:
+Variance Control: Since there is no importance weight multiplication, the variance is naturally bounded:

 Length Invariance: The acceptance criterion $C_{\text{low}} \le \rho_{\text{geo}} \le C_{\text{high}}$ is length-independent.
 A 100-token sequence and a 10,000-token sequence are judged by the same per-token divergence threshold.

-1. Geo-RS filter: Reject samples with extreme per-token divergence (length-invariant safety)
+1. Geo-Mask filter: Mask samples with extreme per-token divergence (length-invariant safety)

-2. Seq-TIS weighting: Apply importance sampling with clipping for accepted samples (bias correction)
+2. Token-TIS weighting: Apply per-token clipped importance sampling for accepted samples

 This estimator:

-1. First checks if the sample is within the per-token trust region (Geo-RS)
+1. First checks if the sample is within the per-token trust region (Geo-Mask)

-2. Then applies clipped importance weighting for accepted samples (Seq-TIS)
+2. Then applies per-token clipped importance weighting for accepted samples (Token-TIS)

 When to use which component: